myseq/Lab21/README.md

 # Lab21 (README.md)
-Lab21 is a serie of tutorials created for learning different technologies.
+Lab21 is a serie of tutorials created for learning different technologies :technologist:.

+Lab21 is mostly developed with  _**DevOps**_ model in mind.
+Each of the tutorial comes with `README.md`, and anyone can easily follow along.

-I've invested a lot of my time in _building_ them as projects, and **make** them happen.
-Lab21 is build with _**DevOps**_ model in mind.
+:cowboy_hat_face: I've invested a lot of my time :hourglass: in _building_ them as projects, and **make** them happen :sparkler:.

 ## Lab21 Tutorials